 To reach the Choate Security from off-campus, dial (716) 827-2500 or (716) 445-2104 (cell), oncampus dial, extension 2500.
 Transit Road Security can be reached at (716) 827-4300 or (716) 346-7094 (cell).
-Seneca Street Security can be reached at (716) 826-4320.

 Trocaire security maintains a close working relationship with the Buffalo Police Department (BPD) and the Town of Lancaster Police Department (LPD).
 Meetings are held between the leaders of these agencies on both a formal and informal basis.
 The Director of Facilities, the BPD and the LPD communicate regularly on the scene of incidents that occur in and around the College's three locations.
 The Director of Facilities works closely with the BPD and the LPD when incidents arise that require joint investigative efforts, resources, crime related reports and exchanges of information, as deemed necessary.
 There is a written memorandum of understanding between Trocaire, the LPD but not with the BPD.